-Rwanda is located in central Africa and has much history and natural beauty.
+Rwanda is located in central Africa and has a lot of history and natural beauty.
 There are many interesting sights to see, with many guided tours to choose from.
-Each tour group is led by an experienced guide that specialises in teaching others about the landscape and wildlife of Rwanda.
-There are expeditions to places like volcanoes, waterfalls and rainforests which are home to many different African animals.
-Rwanda is home to a huge diverse population of animals including gorillas and the largest natural park for Hippos – some 20,000 are believed to be there.
-Although, Rwanda is still a developing country it has quite a few hotels and its new international interest in tourism is giving it a comeback.
+Each tour group is led by an experienced guide that specializes in teaching others about the landscape and wildlife of Rwanda.
+There are expeditions to places like volcanoes, waterfalls, and rainforests which are home to many different African animals.
+Rwanda is home to a hugely diverse population of animals including gorillas and the largest natural park for Hippos – some 20,000 are believed to be there.
+Although, Rwanda is still a developing country it has quite a few hotels, and its new international interest in tourism is giving it a comeback.

 Visit an island, where you will get a boat or dugout canoe ride to the respective island in lakes Ruhondo and Burera.
 Enjoy the nice scenery and excellent birding opportunities.
 Bring a packed lunch and have a picnic on the island.
 Discover nature in traditional canoes and enjoy.
 There is also Lake Nyarakigugu and Kirago which is located between Rubavu and Musanze districts.

 The Rugezi Swamp

 This is a drowned valley composed of old metamorphic rocks and forms a part of the Buberuka Highlands.

 This rounded hill Swamp has been recognized as one of Rwanda’s IBA’s (Important Birding Area).
 The other IBA in the area is the Volcanoes National Park.

 The swamp is home to a number of sought-after birds, one of these being Grauer’s Swamp-warbler who has taken a nest here.